How To Interpret A Contract? Ask Those Who'd Sign It

 Law360, March 21, 2018

 In a new article published on Law360.com, “How To Interpret A Contract?
-Ask Those Who'd Sign It,” Professors Omri Ben-Shahar and Lior Strahilevitz of The University of Chicago, and Analysis Group Associate Duo Jiang, Vice President Kristina Shampanier, and Managing Principal Rebecca Kirk Fair argue that the time has come to introduce surveys to contract disputes as well.
+Ask Those Who'd Sign It,” Professors Omri Ben-Shahar and Lior Strahilevitz of The University of Chicago, and Analysis Group Associate Duo Jiang, Consultant Kristina Shampanier, and Managing Principal Rebecca Kirk Fair argue that the time has come to introduce surveys to contract disputes as well.
 The authors note that surveying consumers similar to those bound by the contract in question in such disputes can yield three notable benefits: it can align the legal interpretation with the meaning that the contract's intended audience assigns; it can provide reliable results based on large representative samples; and it can absolve the court from having to speculate about how consumers understand the relevant language.
 The authors also cite three recent case examples that illustrate the potential advantages of surveys over traditional methods currently used by many courts.

 This approach is further articulated by Professors Ben-Shahar and Strahilevitz in a recently published New York University Law Review article, "Interpreting Contracts via Surveys and Experiments."